Sorry, you need to enable JavaScript to visit this website.

 For testimony, you can practice telling your side of the story before the hearing.
 If you have witnesses that will testify on your behalf, you can ask your witnesses to practice their testimony as well.
 Practicing your testimony can help make sure you and your witnesses don’t accidentally leave out important information and can help you feel more comfortable on the day of the hearing.

 If you know that the other party, or a person or organization related to the case, has important documents about the facts in the case, but they will not give you copies of the documents, you can ask the judge for a subpoena that will require them to do so.
 Besides requiring someone to testify at hearing, a subpoena can also be used to require someone to share documents.
 You can also ask the judge to allow “discovery.”
 Discovery is the formal process of getting information from an opposing party.
 Discovery generally is not needed or permitted in most OAH hearings, but it may be an option if you have a good reason.
-Visit the Subpoena Request and Discovery Request pages, under “Filings & Forms,” for more information about these processes.
+Visit the Subpoena Request and Discovery Request pages for more information about these processes.

 Also, as you prepare exhibits, keep in mind that OAH is a separate agency from DOES.
 That means that OAH does not automatically have copies of anything DOES sends you or any of DOES’s records.
 To use those documents at the hearing, you still need to file copies with OAH.